callmeks/callmeks.github.io/_posts/2022-07-20-Full-Mounty.md

 ```

 # Method to solve the challenge
 In this challenge, we will starting off with port 2049 also known as nfs.
 This is a port which share specific directory to other machine.
 We could check if there is any shared directory by using `showmount -e`.
-Click [here](https://book.hacktricks.xyz/network-services-pentesting/nfs-service-pentesting) for more infomartion.
+Click [here](https://book.hacktricks.xyz/network-services-pentesting/nfs-service-pentesting) for more information.

 ```
 showmount -e 10.150.150.134
 Export list for 10.150.150.134:
 /srv/exportnfs 10.0.0.0/8
 ```

 Based on the result, anyone with ip address within 10.0.0/8 is allow to connect `/srv/exportnfs`.
 Since our vpn is within the ip address, we could try to connect with it by using `mount`.

 ```
 mount -v -o vers=3 10.150.150.134:/srv/exportnfs /mnt/exportnfs